banbox/bandoc/bot/en/init_project.md

 You can quickly start from the sample strategy project or create a new project directly.

+You don't need to download the source code of banbot, but just create a project for managing trading strategies.
+By adding the banbot dependency with `go get`, you can enjoy all the conveniences brought by banbot.

+## Environment variables
+For the convenience of subsequent use, you need to set the environment variables `BanDataDir` and `BanStratDir`.

+`BanDataDir` is the directory where the backtest results and front-end UI resource files are saved during the operation of banbot.

+`BanStratDir` is the path of your trading strategy project.
+Each time you backtest, banbot will automatically save the strategy code version corresponding to your backtest, so that you can restore to a previous version in time.

 ## Start from the sample project
 The sample project implements the grid strategy, classic moving average strategy, etc. You can quickly implement your custom strategy based on this.